SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

-# Rukkaz Roblox Event Host Module
+# PopJam Portal Roblox Connect Module

-This module enables your game to host Rukkaz Game With Me events.
-It facilitates acquisition of an event setup code from a player, usually a Rukkaz moderator.
-It passes this setup code to the web API to finish setting up the event.
+This module enables your game to host PopJam jam sessions.
+It facilitates acquisition of an event setup code from a player, usually a PopJam moderator.
+Using the [PopJam Portal Roblox Web API SDK](https://github.com/SuperAwesomeLTD/pj-portal-roblox-web-api-sdk/tree/PopJam-rebrand), this setup code is validated.
+Once validated, a server is reserved.
+The details are then submitted for use during the event.

 ## Installation